-In this Quarterly Report on Form 10-Q for the quarter ended June 30, 2024 (this "Quarterly Report"), the "Company", "we", "its" and "our" refers to Ekso Bionics Holdings, Inc. and its wholly-owned subsidiaries.
+In this Quarterly Report on Form 10-Q for the quarter ended September 30, 2024 (this "Quarterly Report"), the "Company", "we", "its" and "our" refers to Ekso Bionics Holdings, Inc. and its wholly-owned subsidiaries.
 The following discussion of our financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and the notes thereto included elsewhere in this Quarterly Report and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, which is incorporated herein by reference (the "Annual Report").

 This Quarterly Report contains forward-looking statements.
-These forward-looking statements include statements other than statements of historical facts contained or incorporated by reference in this Quarterly Report, including statements regarding (i) the plans and objectives of management for future operations, including those relating to the design, development and commercialization of exoskeleton products for humans, (ii) the manufacturing of our products and strengthening of our supply chain, and potential opportunities for strategic partnerships, (iii) beliefs regarding the regulatory path for our products, including potential approvals required and timing of approvals, (iv) statements regarding the financial and operational impacts on our business following the completion of the integration of our acquisition from Parker Hannifin Corporation's human motion control business, and software applications, support services and cloud environments related to such business in December 2022 (the "HMC Acquisition"), (v) our future financial performance, including any such statement contained in a discussion and analysis of financial condition by management or in the results of operations included pursuant to the rules and regulations of the SEC, (vi) our beliefs regarding the potential clinical and other health benefits of our medical devices, (viii) the actions we will take in seeking reimbursement from Centers for Medicare and Medicaid Services ("CMS") and the success of such actions, (ix) the timing and amounts of potential CMS reimbursement, (x) our ability to obtain CE certificates registered by Ekso Bionics, Inc. for our Ekso Indego Therapy and Ekso Indego Personal devices, (xi) the impact and effects of global health events and other risk factors on our business, results of operations or prospects, and (xii) the assumptions underlying or relating to any statement described in points (i) through (xi) above.
-The words "may," "might," "would," "should," "could," "project," "estimate," "pro-forma, ""predict," "p
+These forward-looking statements include statements other than statements of historical facts contained or incorporated by reference in this Quarterly Report, including statements regarding (i) the plans and objectives of management for future operations, including those relating to the design, development and commercialization of exoskeleton products for humans, (ii) the manufacturing of our products and strengthening of our supply chain, and potential opportunities for strategic partnerships, (iii) beliefs regarding the regulatory path for our products, including potential approvals required and timing of approvals, (iv) statements regarding the financial and operational impacts on our business following the completion of the integration of our acquisition from Parker Hannifin Corporation of certain assets related to Parker Hannifin Corporation's human motion control business, and software applications, support services and cloud environments related to such business in December 2022 (the "HMC Acquisition"), (v) our future financial performance, including any such statement contained in a discussion and analysis of financial condition by management or in our results of operations, (vi) our beliefs regarding the potential for commercial opportunities, including for exoskeleton technology and our exoskeleton products, and for strategic partnerships, (vii) our beliefs regarding potential clinical and other health benefits of our medical devices, (viii) the actions we will take in seeking reimbursement from Centers for Medicare and Medicaid Services ("CMS") and the success of such actions, (ix) the timing and amounts of CMS reimbursement, (x) our ability to grow and expand our EksoHealth segment as we work to grow revenue in light of Medicare reimbursement from CMS of the Ekso Indego Personal, (xi) our ability to obtain insurance coverage beyond CMS, (xii) our ability to obtain additional indications for products that cover the Ekso Indego Personal, (xiii) our ability to obtain CE certificates registered by Ekso Bionics, Inc. for our Ekso Indego Therapy and Ekso Indego Personal devices, (xiv) the impact and effects of the other risk factors on our business, results of operations or prospects, and (xv) the assumptions underlying or relating to any statement described in points (i) through (xiv) above.
+The words "may," "might," "would," "should," "could," "project," "estimate," "pro-forma," "predict," "potential," "strategy," "anticipate," "attempt," "develop," "plan," "help," "believe," "continue," "intend," "expect," "future," and similar expressions (including the negative of any of the foregoing) are intended to identify forward-looking statements.